Protect synchronization

 Draft Draft of the standard or rule is created.

-Pending Standard or rule is created (published), and the sync has begun.
+Standard or rule is created (published), and the synchronization has begun.

-Active Sync is complete, and the standard or rule is enforced in the data source.
+Active Synchronization is complete, and the standard or rule is enforced in the data source.

 Failed

-Sync has failed, and the standard or rule isn't guaranteed to be enforced in the data source.
-The sync, however, is retried in the next cycle.
+Synchronization has failed, and the standard or rule isn't guaranteed to be enforced in the data source.
+The synchronization, however, is retried in the next cycle.

-Delete Pending Standard or rule will be deleted during the next sync.
-This sync status is shown after you delete a standard or rule.
+Delete Pending Standard or rule will be deleted during the next synchronization.
+This status is shown after you delete a standard or rule.

-Not Deleted Sync has failed for the deleted standard or rule, meaning that the standard or rule isn't deleted in the data source.
-The sync, however, is retried in the next cycle.
+Not Deleted Synchronization has failed for the deleted standard or rule, meaning the standard or rule isn't deleted in the data source.
+The synchronization, however, is retried in the next cycle.